systemizer/momonitor/docs/index.rst

 What it is
 ----------

 Momonitor is a Django app that runs on a PostgreSQL backend and Redis Cache.
 Check and service configurations are kept in Postgres while application state is kept in Redis.
 Momonitor is configured to use Google OAuth for authentication via django-social-auth.
 Momonitor relies on cron to run checks.
-A crontab template file is provided for convenience.

 Momonitor is a simple tool that polls URL endpoints and runs checks on the respective responses.
 It integrates with several types of responses from multiple services, thus it leaves the check complexity to the process listening on the endpoint.

-Essentially two types of things exist in Momonitor: services and checks.
+Essentially two types of objects exist in Momonitor: services and checks.
 Services and checks each have a status (good, bad, or unknown).
 Services are a collection checks that test a specific system.
 Multiple types of checks exist; each tests  different aspects of the target system.

 Types of Checks
 ---------------